hawkeyedatatsai/Stroke-Prediction/README.md

 [image reference](https://insights.eisenhowerhealth.org/stroke-awareness-befast/)

 # Stroke Prediction using Machine Learning Models
-A classification dataset will be addressed with machine learning skills.
+A binary classification dataset will be addressed with machine learning skills.

 1. Questions to be answered to general public and pharmaceutical company pharstakeholders.